TartanLlama/tartanllama.github.io/_posts/2017-04-05-writing-a-linux-debugger-elf-dwarf.md

 0x0040069c  [   6, 1] NS ET
 ```

-The first bunch of lines is some information on how to understand the dump -- the main line number data starts at the line starting with `0x00400670`.
+The first bunch of lines is some information on how to understand the dump -- the main line number data starts at the line starting with `00400670`.
 Essentially this maps a code memory address with a line and column number in some file. `NS` means that the address marks the beginning of a new statement, which is often used for setting breakpoints or stepping. `PE` marks the end of the function prologue, which is helpful for setting function entry breakpoints. `ET` marks the end of the translation unit.
 The information isn't actually encoded like this; the real encoding is a very space-efficient program of sorts which can be executed to build up this line information.

-So, say we want to set a breakpoint on line 4 of variable.cpp, what do we do?
+So, say we want to set a breakpoint on line 4 of test.cpp, what do we do?
 We look for entries corresponding to that file, then we look for a relevant line entry, look up the address which corresponds to it, and set a breakpoint there.
 In our example, that's this entry:

 ```
-0x00400686  [   4,14] NS
+0x0040067e  [   3,10] NS
 ```

-So we want to set a breakpoint at address `0x00400686`.
+So we want to set a breakpoint at address `0x0040067e` offset from the load address.
 You could do so by hand with the debugger you've already written if you want to give it a try.

 The reverse works just as well.
-If we have a memory location -- say, a program counter value -- and want to find out where that is in the source, we just find the closest mapped address in the line table information and grab the line from there.
+If we have a memory location -- say, a program counter value -- and want to find out where that is in the source, we find the closest mapped address in the line table information and grab the line from there.

 ------------------------------